Newfoundland and Labrador: European settlement and conflict

+Triangular Trade

+A triangular trade with New England, the West Indies, and Europe gave Newfoundland an important economic role.
+By the 1670s, there were 1,700 permanent residents and another 4,500 in the summer months.

+This trade relied upon the labour of enslaved people of African descent.
+Salted cod from Newfoundland was used to feed the enslaved persons of African descent on plantations in the West Indies.
+Products typically associated with Newfoundland such as molasses and rum (Screech), were produced by the enslaved persons of African descent on plantations in the West Indies, and shipped to Newfoundland and England on merchant ships.
+Some merchants in Newfoundland enslaved persons of African descent such as St. John's merchant, Thomas Oxford.
+John Ryan, merchant and publisher of the Royal Gazette and Newfoundland Advertiser, who resided in New Brunswick and Newfoundland, freed his enslaved servant Dinah, upon his death in Newfoundland in 1847, notably after the Slavery Abolition Act in 1833.

+Notably, the Kirke brothers who were merchants in the triangular trade, brought Olivier Le Jeune to New France, where he was sold in 1629.

 In 1655, France appointed a governor in Plaisance (Placentia), the former Basque fishing settlement, thus starting a formal French colonization period in Newfoundland as well as a period of periodic war and unrest between England and France in the region.
 The Miꞌkmaq, as allies of the French, were amenable to limited French settlement in their midst and fought alongside them against the English.
-English attacks on Placentia provoked retaliation by New France explorer Pierre Le Moyne d'Iberville who during King William's War in the 1690s destroyed nearly every English settlement on the island.
+English attacks on Placentia provoked retaliation by New France explorer Pierre Le Moyne d'Iberville who during King William's War in the 1690s, destroyed nearly every English settlement on the island.
 The entire population of the English colony was either killed, captured for ransom, or sentenced to expulsion to England, with the exception of those who withstood the attack at Carbonear Island and those in the then remote Bonavista.